 “From then on the book I wanted to write – all guns ablaze – was about Mexico: the oldest country of the New World, the Mexico of the frightful history and the paradoxical present… of my experiences, my traveller’s tales, of the strangeness, the remoteness, the unending luminous landscapes, the violence, the absurdity: allegro and panic.”

 But there was still the problem of her writing.
 Three books, three failures.
 Could this one be different?
-Never mind that it was grounded in remarkable first-hand experience — Bedford and a female companion adventuring on their own in 1946 through a country which was just emerging from a century of civil wars and revolutions.
-Never mind that she’d been robbed by bandits; gotten lost in the jungle; met anachronistic aristocrats living on vast haciendas that seemed to belong to bygone eras.
+Never mind that it was grounded in remarkable first-hand experience – Bedford and a female companion adventuring on their own in 1946 through a country emerging from a century of civil wars and revolutions.
+Never mind that she’d been robbed by bandits, gotten lost in the jungle, met anachronistic aristocrats living on vast haciendas that seemed to belong to bygone eras.
 Never mind all that; there was still the burning question: could she write?

-As she struggled to set pen to paper, she later said, it came clear to her what had been wrong with her first three books.
+As she struggled to set pen to paper, she later said, it became clear what had been wrong with her first three books.
 “I had read too much and knew too little,” she recalled (in that last book she was ever to write).

-As a teen she’d struck up an intense friendship with the famous writer Aldous Huxley.
-They wound up neighbours, by one of those happy accidents that shapes one’s life, and although he had a profound influence on her and encouraged her own literary lifestyle, she realized she’d simply been parroting his writing style in her own work.
+As a teen, she struck up an intense friendship with the famous writer Aldous Huxley.
+They wound up neighbours by one of those happy accidents that shaped one’s life, and although he had a profound influence on her and encouraged her own literary lifestyle, she realized she’d simply been parroting his writing style in her own work.
 “I followed the master, but I followed him very poorly: watered-down Aldous Huxley, was Huxley with flat water indeed.”

-After her three failures she’d given up writing for almost a decade; did a bit of journalism; spent time socializing in literary circles and avoiding the war.
-Now, with both geographic and temporal distance from Huxley’s influence, she set at it again, and began to discover her own voice.
+After her three failures, she’d given up writing for almost a decade, did a bit of journalism, spent time socializing in literary circles, and avoided the war.
+Now, with both geographic and temporal distance from Huxley’s influence, she set at it again and began to discover her own voice.

 “That beginning was as hard as any before, and after,” she recalled.
 She drew on the advice of Ernest Hemingway, reflections on writing articulated in A Moveable Feast.
 Hemingway’s dictums provided literary advice, but it was Hemingway’s former wife, writer and journalist Martha Gellhorn, who proved even more invaluable.
 She and Bedford had met in Italy and became fast friends.
 Not only did Gellhorn firmly castigate Bedford not to turn into one of those “nonwriting writers”, but Gellhorn’s “racy, unrelentingly demotic verbal American in that lovely gravelly voice” proved inspiring as well.